-Lauren recently returned home to Michigan and is thrilled to be part of Detroit’s fashion community.
+Lauren is thrilled to be part of Detroit’s fashion community.
 After working for several years in New York, Chicago, London as a wholesale rep for for fashion designers like ABS By Allen Schwartz and Buffalo Jeans, she launched Lauren Elyse Consulting.
 Lauren has an ability to identify and create innovative partnerships for brands, designers, and organizations.
 She focuses on identifying growth opportunities, generating leads, and building global relationships between manufacturers and retailers.
 Lauren uses her experience with ethical production/sourcing, trade shows, product sales, brand development, and national vending to aid her clients.

 When she isn’t helping other business owners navigate the fashion industry, Lauren loves to travel the world expanding her contacts and production lines.
 Lauren assists with Refuge for Nations, an ethical clothing brand that empowers immigrants through sewing and educates women about artisan fashion and textiles.